halbow/halbow.github.io/content/books/reading.md

 Really interresting overview of DDD.
 My main take away woudl be that:
 - You don't have to apply everything from DDD, you can choose which one
-- Port and adatper, clean arch, onion arch are more or less the same
+- Port and adatper, clean arch, onion arch are more or less the same idea
 - Nice summary of different pattern: Transaction script, active record, domain model, event sourcing
 - Event sourcing is a nice way to discover domain knowledge even in non DDD project